fabriziomoscon/arco/README.md

 #Arco

-`Arco` lets you run a server to store your archery scores.
-The server listens to `HTTP` and provides a RESTful Open Public API.
+`Arco` is an `HTTP` server to store your archery scores that provides a RESTful Open Public API.

 ##Contributions